-In 2018, members of the Board who were not officers of Unitil or any of its subsidiaries were paid an annual cash retainer fee in quarterly installments.
-In addition, members of the Audit Committee, Compensation Committee, Executive Committee,

-Governance Committee reviewed Directors' compensation for the 2018 compensation year using compensation information data that, at the Committee's request, was prepared by management using Main Data Group's Snapshot Data executive compensation benchmarking software platform.
-Consistent with the Committee's guideline, the 25th percentile of our compensation peer group was targeted as a benchmark for Directors' compensation, including the stock-based and Nominating and Governance Committee (the "Committees") received an annual cash retainer fee also paid quarterly.
-In 2018, the stock-based compensation component was paid in shares of common stock or in RSUs.
-For members of the Board who elected to receive common stock, \$60,000 for each applicable Board member was used to purchase the equivalent number of shares, rounded down to the nearest whole share, of Unitil common stock on the open market on October 1, 2018, as approved by the Board.
-For members of the Board who elected to receive RSUs in lieu of common stock, the number of RSUs to provide to each applicable Board member was calculated by dividing \$60,000 by the closing market price of our common stock on October 1, 2018, rounded down to the nearest whole share, pursuant to the terms and conditions of the Stock Plan, and as approved by the Board.
+In 2019, members of the Board who were not officers of Unitil or any of its subsidiaries were paid an annual cash retainer fee in quarterly installments.
+In addition, members of the Audit Committee, Compensation Committee, and Nominating and Governance Committee (the "Committees") received an annual cash retainer fee also paid quarterly.
+In 2019, the stock-based compensation component was paid in shares of common stock or in RSUs.
+For members of the Board who elected to receive common stock, \$70,000 for each applicable Board member was used to purchase the equivalent number of shares, rounded down to the nearest whole share, of Unitil common stock on the open market on October 1, 2019, as approved by the Board.
+For members of the Board who elected to receive RSUs in lieu of common stock, the number of RSUs to provide to each applicable Board member was calculated by dividing \$70,000 by the closing market price of our common stock on October 1, 2019, rounded down to the nearest whole share, pursuant to the terms and conditions of the Stock Plan, and as approved by the Board.